 These milestones are typical for children in their third year of life.
 Always keep in mind that some differences are normal.
 If you have questions about your child's development, contact your child's health care provider.

-Physical and motor milestones for a typical 3-year-old may include:
+Physical and motor milestones for a typical 3-year-old include:

-Sensory, cognitive, and social milestones include:
+Sensory, mental, and social milestones include:

 At age 3, almost all of a child's speech should be understandable.

 Temper tantrums are common at this age.
-Children who have tantrums that regularly last for more than 15 minutes or that occur more than three times a day should be seen by a health care provider.
+Children who have tantrums that often last for more than 15 minutes or that occur more than three times a day should be seen by a health care provider.

 Normal childhood growth milestones - 3 years; Growth milestones for children - 3 years; Childhood growth milestones - 3 years

 Feigelman S. The preschool years.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 10.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 10.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.